 So the next time you feel lost, ask for some direction.
 Find out the quickest, most efficient way to get where you want to go, and then take action to get there.
-And there is no better time to move in a new direction, than the start of a New Year!
+And there is no better time to move in a new direction, than now!

 ~Judy Davis, the Direction Diva is a motivational speaker, author and lifestyle blogger as well as a military life and teen suicide prevention expert.
 Co-founder of LivingThruCrisis.com, Judy’s books Right Side Up and Warning Signs: Is Your Teen at Risk are go to resources for families and her websites are filled with tips, inspiration and resources for those looking for direction.
 Connect with Judy at TheDirectionDiva.com